 There is a range of technology which is available to support more flexible working and the ability to connect to the network in a variety of locations

 SCC will not provide furniture or additional equipment (screen for example) to work from home – this was provided during the Covid lockdown to respond to the exceptional circumstance, but this has now ended.

 Any equipment that was borrowed and subsequently becomes faulty or breaks, should be repaired and/or disposed of by the individual in possession of it and replaced themselves should they wish to continue to have that equipment.

 If you feel that your home working environment isn't appropriate, you should discuss this with your line manager and complete a risk assessment.
 Advice and support is available, and you can self-refer to Occupational Health if necessary.

-SCC provide digital solutions to enable you to work in an agile way – support on how to use these tools can be accessed on the Digital Skills jive page
+SCC provide digital solutions to enable you to work in an agile way – support on how to use these tools can be accessed on the Digital Skills Our Surrey page

 Ensure that you consider your wellbeing when working from home – taking regular breaks, building a walk into your day and ensuring that you maintain a healthy work/life balance are all ways to do this.